Rule 5101:4-4-31 | Food assistance: anticipating income.

 (I) When is income averaged?

-Except for destitute assistance groups, income received on a monthly basis but whose amount fluctuates from month-to-month and income received less often than monthly must be averaged.
-Income shall not be averaged for a destitute assistance group since doing so would result in assigning to the month of application income from future periods which is not available to the assistance group for its current food needs.
-To average income, the county agency shall use the assistance group's anticipation of income fluctuations over the certification period.
+Except for destitute assistance groups, income received on a monthly basis but whose amount fluctuates from month-to-month and income received less often than monthly are to be averaged.
+Income is not to be averaged for a destitute assistance group since doing so would result in assigning to the month of application income from future periods which is not available to the assistance group for its current food needs.
+To average income, the county agency is to use the assistance group's anticipation of income fluctuations over the certification period.
 (For example, an assistance group receives one hundred dollars every other month, fifty dollars per month income may be used.)
 The number of months used to arrive at the average income need not be the same as the number of months in the certification period.
-An average must be recalculated at recertification and in response to changes in income, in accordance with paragraph (K)(1) of rule 5101:4-7-01 of the Administrative Code, and the county agency shall inform the assistance group of the amount of income used to calculate the allotment.
+An average is to be recalculated at recertification and in response to changes in income, in accordance with paragraph (K)(1) of rule 5101:4-7-01 of the Administrative Code, and the county agency is to inform the assistance group of the amount of income used to calculate the allotment.
 Conversion of income received weekly or biweekly in accordance with paragraph (H) of this rule does not constitute averaging.

 (J) How is contract or self-employment income anticipated?